raember/bash-me/README.md

     echo "faulty execution"
 fi
 ```
-Or one could use the `case` clause to further evaluate a return value.
+Or one could use the `case` clause to further evaluate the return value.

 Keep in mind that the checking of unknown return values logs messages on the `$LL_WARN` level.